ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/running.md

 ## `AMBASSADOR_VERIFY_SSL_FALSE`

-By default, $productName$ will verify the TLS certificates provided by the Kubernetes API.
+By default, Emissary will verify the TLS certificates provided by the Kubernetes API.
 In some situations, the cluster may be deployed with self-signed certificates.
 In this case, set `AMBASSADOR_VERIFY_SSL_FALSE` to `true` to disable verifying the TLS certificates.

 ## `AMBASSADOR_UPDATE_MAPPING_STATUS`

-If `AMBASSADOR_UPDATE_MAPPING_STATUS` is set to the string `true`, $productName$ will update the `status` of every `Mapping` CRD that it accepts for its configuration.
-This has no effect on the proper functioning of $productName$ itself, and can be a performance burden on installations with many `Mapping`s.
+If `AMBASSADOR_UPDATE_MAPPING_STATUS` is set to the string `true`, Emissary will update the `status` of every `Mapping` CRD that it accepts for its configuration.
+This has no effect on the proper functioning of Emissary itself, and can be a performance burden on installations with many `Mapping`s.
 It has no effect for `Mapping`s stored as annotations.

 The default is `false`.
 We recommend leaving `AMBASSADOR_UPDATE_MAPPING_STATUS` turned off unless required for external systems.

 ## `AMBASSADOR_LEGACY_MODE`

-Setting `AMBASSADOR_LEGACY_MODE` to `true` will result in $productName$ disabling certain features and reverting to older codepaths which may be better preserve certain older behaviors.
+Setting `AMBASSADOR_LEGACY_MODE` to `true` will result in Emissary disabling certain features and reverting to older codepaths which may be better preserve certain older behaviors.
 Legacy mode currently has the following effects:

-- $productName$ will switch back to the $productName$ 1.6 input-resource validator (which can significantly increase configuration latency for $productName$ installations with many resources).
+- Emissary will switch back to the Emissary 1.6 input-resource validator (which can significantly increase configuration latency for Emissary installations with many resources).
-- $productName$ will use the shell boot sequence that was the default up through 1.9.1, rather than the Golang boot sequence that became the default in 1.10.0.
+- Emissary will use the shell boot sequence that was the default up through 1.9.1, rather than the Golang boot sequence that became the default in 1.10.0.
 - `AMBASSADOR_FAST_RECONFIGURE` (see below) is not supported in legacy mode.

 ## `AMBASSADOR_FAST_RECONFIGURE`

 Setting `AMBASSADOR_FAST_RECONFIGURE` to "true" enables incremental reconfiguration.
-When enabled, $productName$ will track deltas from one configuration to the next and recalculate only what is necessary to follow the change.
-When disabled (the default), $productName$ will recompute the entire configuration at every change.
+When enabled, Emissary will track deltas from one configuration to the next and recalculate only what is necessary to follow the change.
+When disabled (the default), Emissary will recompute the entire configuration at every change.

 **`AMBASSADOR_FAST_RECONFIGURE` is not supported when `AMBASSADOR_LEGACY_MODE` is active.**

 ## Configuration from the filesystem

-If desired, $productName$ can be configured from YAML files in the directory `$AMBASSADOR_CONFIG_BASE_DIR/ambassador-config` (by default, `/ambassador/ambassador-config`, which is empty in the images built by Datawire).
+If desired, Emissary can be configured from YAML files in the directory `$AMBASSADOR_CONFIG_BASE_DIR/ambassador-config` (by default, `/ambassador/ambassador-config`, which is empty in the images built by Datawire).
 You could volume mount an external configuration directory here, for example, or use a custom Dockerfile to build configuration directly into a Docker image.

-Note well that while $productName$ will read its initial configuration from this directory, configuration loaded from Kubernetes annotations will _replace_ this initial configuration.
-If this is not what you want, you will need to set the environment variable `AMBASSADOR_NO_KUBEWATCH` so that $productName$ will not try to update its configuration from Kubernetes resources.
+Note well that while Emissary will read its initial configuration from this directory, configuration loaded from Kubernetes annotations will _replace_ this initial configuration.
+If this is not what you want, you will need to set the environment variable `AMBASSADOR_NO_KUBEWATCH` so that Emissary will not try to update its configuration from Kubernetes resources.

-Also note that the YAML files in the configuration directory must contain the $productName$ resources, not Kubernetes resources with annotations.
+Also note that the YAML files in the configuration directory must contain the Emissary resources, not Kubernetes resources with annotations.

 ## Log levels and debugging

-The $OSSproductName$ and $AESproductName$ support more verbose debugging levels.
-If using $OSSproductName$, the [diagnostics](../diagnostics) service has a button to enable debug logging.
-Be aware that if you're running $productName$ on multiple pods, the debug log levels are not enabled for all pods -- they are configured on a per-pod basis.
+The Emissary and Ambassador Edge Stack support more verbose debugging levels.
+If using Emissary, the [diagnostics](../diagnostics) service has a button to enable debug logging.
+Be aware that if you're running Emissary on multiple pods, the debug log levels are not enabled for all pods -- they are configured on a per-pod basis.

-If using $AESproductName$, you can adjust the log level by setting the `AES_LOG_LEVEL` environment variable; from least verbose to most verbose, the valid values are `error`, `warn`/`warning`, `info`, `debug`, and `trace`; the default is `info`.
+If using Ambassador Edge Stack, you can adjust the log level by setting the `AES_LOG_LEVEL` environment variable; from least verbose to most verbose, the valid values are `error`, `warn`/`warning`, `info`, `debug`, and `trace`; the default is `info`.

 ## Log format

-By default, $productName$ writes its own logs in a plain text format.
+By default, Emissary writes its own logs in a plain text format.
 To produce logs as JSON instead, set the `AMBASSADOR_JSON_LOGGING` environment variable:

 ```yaml
 env: